Daniel-Mietchen/pledges/faq.md

     - I have sufficient expertise.
     - The interview results in at least some materials that are openly licensed.

+## Letters of reference

+* Am I willing to provide letters of reference?
+  - Yes, if
+    - I know enough about whoever is to be portrayed in the letter.
+    - I understand the context for which the reference is sought.
+    - I know the requested language well enough to provide such a letter.
+    - I can base a good part of the letter on publicly verifiable information.
+    - The timeline works out.

 ## Peer review

 ### General provisions